krishuuu-p/prep-horizon/README.md

 -> chrome://flags/#unsafely-treat-insecure-origin-as-secure
 -> Enter your ip adderess https://your-ip-address:3000 and enable it -> Then use this link on any other devices connected to the same network: https://your-ip-address:3000
+# Word Doc file format Guide
+To upload questions for a particular test, the admin has to upload a word file with a fixed format as given in the 'sample_Test_file.doc' given in the root directory of the source code.
+General explanation of the format: -
+-> Every new subject has to be started by '&' followed by the subject name in a new line -> Write each question under the subject in the format: 'Question_number-type_of_question. question_text' We have three types of questions: MC for Single correct mcqs
+                                  NU for Numerical type
+                                  MMC for multi correct mcqs In next line we have to specify whether this question has an image or not as 'Image= Yes/No' If Image is there then append the image in the next line In the following 2 lines we have 'Positive marks = marks_for_the_question' and 'Negative marks = negative_for_the_question' If it is an mcq question then the options will come in each of next 4 lines.
+In the next line there will be the answer to that question as 'Answer = answer_for_that_question'

 # Excel File Format Guide